pytgcalls/pytgcalls/README.md

 [![pre-commit.ci status][pre-commit.ci-badge]][pre-commit.ci]

-This project allow to make Telegram group call with MTProto Api using Program and WebRTC, this is possible thanks to the power of NodeJS's WebRTC library, socketio-client and [@evgeny-nadymov]
+This project allow to make Telegram group call with MTProto Api using Pyrogram and WebRTC, this is possible thanks to the power of NodeJS's WebRTC library, socketio-client and [@evgeny-nadymov]

 # Common Problems